PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 by determining the parameter values at which :math:`\Delta \mathrm{NLL}(a) = \mathrm{NLL}(a) - \mathrm{NLL}(\hat{a})` is equal to the squared
 equivalent sigma value :math:`N^2`.
-In general the confidence intervals determined in this manner with what Glen Cowan calls the "graphical method" in his book on statistics will be asymmetrical.
+In general the confidence intervals determined in this manner with this "profile likelihood method" will be asymmetrical.
 In loose terms, if the cost function value increases very sharply when we move away from the cost function minimum then this tells us that even a small deviation from our fit result would result in a significantly worse fit, making large deviations unlikely.